 Syphilis is a sexually transmitted, bacterial infection that initially causes genital ulcers (sores); it is caused by the bacterium Treponema pallidum.
 If untreated, the disease will progress to more serious stages of infection, including blindness and nerve damage.

 An ancient disease, syphilis is still of major importance today.
 Although syphilis rates in the United States declined by almost 90% from 1990 to 2000, the number of cases rose from 5,979 in 2000 to 9,756 in 2006.
 In a single year, from 2005 to 2006, the rate of syphilis jumped 12%.

 There also was a dramatic change in which groups the disease affects the most.
-An increase of primary and secondary syphilis in males has driven the overall rate increase for the U.S. to 54 percent from 2002 to 2006.
-Between 2005 and 2006, the number of cases in men increased 11.8 percent, reflecting an increase in syphilis in men who have sex with men.
-Additionally, an increase of 11.4 percent was observed in African-American women from 2005 to 2006.
+An increase of primary and secondary syphilis in males has driven the overall rate increase for the US to 54% from 2002 to 2006.
+Between 2005 and 2006, the number of cases in men increased 11.8%, reflecting an increase in syphilis in men who have sex with men.
+Additionally, an increase of 11.4% was observed in African-American women from 2005 to 2006.

 HIV infection and syphilis are linked.
 Syphilis increases the risk of transmitting as well as getting infected with HIV.